 • Provides support for embedded servers, such as Jetty and Tomcat

-• Users can simply run war files, without deploying it
+• Users can run war files without deploying them

 • Includes an Auto-Configuration functionality, allowing users to configure Spring applications automatically